web2solutions/dhxMVP/README.md

 ## Run JSHint to check the code and look for error and bad pratices

-    $ gulp lint
+    $ gulp jshint

-## Creating minified version of the application javascript files (necessary to put changes on production)
+## Creating minified version of the javascript files (necessary to put changes on production)

     $ Gulp dist